insraq/insraq.github.com/_posts/2019-4-6-game-networking-3.md

 ## Latency

 When using lockstep on the Internet, the easiest approach is to increase the input processing delay: i.e. inputs received in turn N will be scheduled in N+6.
 However, this will makes game feels "laggy".
 There are some tricks to hide via some presentation layer tricks.
 For example, when a player casts an ability, add a *cast animation* before the ability is casted.
 The animation is played instantly but the actual damage (i.e. game state change) is executed at a later tick.
-You can even dynamically adjust the delay based on network latency.
+We can even dynamically adjust the delay based on network latency.
 So players with bad network will send the message earlier to compensate for that - and all players get the same amount of delay.

 The idea is to use presentation layer (visual effects, particles, animations) to provide a direct "feedback" to player actions while the real game state is changed at a later time.
 However, this is not always feasible, depending on the game genre.
 Also, this will not work well if the network has random spikes, which is rather common with mobile Internet.

 ## Spikes

+Visual tricks cannot help with spikes.
+Because lockstep will spread one player's spike to every player.
+This is especially troublesome for mobile games.
+One solution is to set a *timeout*.
+Instead of waiting for all players' input before ticking forward, the authoritative node (or the authoritative tick coordinator) will tick forward at a set timeout (e.g. 100ms).
+If a player's input for a turn is missing, the game logic basically treat it as "no input for this turn".
+In this case, the lagging player will have a lagging experience and everyone else is unaffected.

+The tick coordinator for "sending input" model is usually the relay server.
+And for "sending state" mode, it is the authoritative node.